Siam in World War I: War

 As a clear symbol of the new two-track strategy of active association with the world powers and of renewal and restructuring within the nation, the King authorised a re-design of the national flag.
 The new flag had an extra colour, blue, and was arranged in stripes.
 It was said to represent the three elements of the nation: creed, crown, and community.
 Representation of the military was subsumed between the King and the people.
 The new colours of blue, white, and red, also sat comfortably, almost certainly deliberately, with the flags of Great Britain, France, the United States, and Russia.
 The new flag appeared on the 28 September 1917.
 Initially, two variants were common: the current minimalist five horizontal bands and a variant maintaining the continuity and prestige of the old flag, with the traditional white elephant symbol on a red disc, from the old flag, superimposed over the new stripes, a variant the remains today the flag of the Royal Thai Navy.
 When the Siamese Expeditionary Force marched in the 1919 Paris victory parade, it was beneath the hybrid flag.

 In September 1917, a volunteer expeditionary force was assembled, consisting of medical, motor transport, and aviation detachments.
 By early-1918, 1,284 men were selected from thousands of volunteers.
 The force, commanded by Major-General Phraya Pichai Charnyarit, was to be sent to France.
 On 30 July 1918, the Siamese landed in Marseille.
 Some 370 pilots and groundcrew were sent to aerodromes in Istres, Le Crotoy, La Chapelle-la-Reine, Biscarosse and Piox for retraining, as the pilots were deemed incapable of withstanding high altitude air combat.

-On 1 August, with French and British divisions advancing on German positions on the Marne, the French selected some men from the Siamese detachment to form the first Siamese labour volunteer detachment.
-They received brief training and arrived at the front on 4 August 1918 during the Second Battle of the Marne.
-Phya Bhijai Janriddhi served as observer during the battle.
-This was the first Siamese contingent to see the front line trenches.
-This was followed by the ground forces actively proceeding to the fighting front in mid-September.